Nebraska Personal Injury Laws and Liability Rules

 What's the Statute of Limitations for Nebraska Personal Injury Lawsuits?

 A statute of limitations is a law that sets a limit on the amount of time you have to file a lawsuit in court.
 Different types of cases have different deadlines.
 Nebraska sets a time limit of four years for filing most personal injury cases, including those resulting from car accidents, slip and fall incidents, and other situations where someone else's negligence caused you injury.
-This law can be found at Nebraska Revised Statute 25-207.
+(Neb.
+Rev. Stat. § 25-207 (2024).)

-Keep in mind that other injury-related lawsuits have their own dedicated statute of limitations in Nebraska, including those arising from medical malpractice.
+Keep in mind that other injury-related lawsuits have their own dedicated statutes of limitations in Nebraska, including (among others):

 What Happens If I Miss the Nebraska Statute of Limitations Deadline?

-It's important to understand and follow Nebraska's statute of limitations for personal injury cases, because if you don't get your lawsuit filed before the four-year window closes, the state's civil court system will likely refuse to hear your case at all.
+It's important to understand and follow Nebraska's statute of limitations for personal injury cases, because if you don't get your lawsuit filed before the limitation window closes, the state's courts will likely refuse to hear your case at all.
 That means you'll be left without any legal remedy, no matter how badly you were hurt or how clear it is that the person you want to sue was at fault for your injury.

 Can the Statute of Limitations Deadline Be Extended In Nebraska?

-A number of scenarios might delay the running of the statute of limitations "clock" in Nebraska, or pause the clock after it has started to run, effectively extending the lawsuit-filing deadline.
-Let's look at one of the most common of these situations.
+In some situations, the statute of limitations "clock" might not start running right away, or might pause after it has started to run, effectively extending the lawsuit-filing deadline.
+Here are some of the most common of these situations.

 Where Do I File a Personal Injury Lawsuit In Nebraska?

 You might want to consider bringing your case to small claims court if your injuries are relatively minor and you're not planning on asking for more than $3,900 from the person you're suing.
-Get more details on filing a small claims case in Nebraska (from the Nebraska Judicial Branch).
+Get more details on filing a small claims case in Nebraska.

 What If You Share Fault for Your Injury In Nebraska?